Unveiling optical signatures of outflows in accreting white dwarfs: Discussion

 Finally, it has been suggested that the visibility of winds, both at ultraviolet and optical wavelengths, depends on the orbital phase \citep[e.g.][]{Kafka2009}.
-As a matter of fact, this scenario was observed for BZ Cam \citep[][]{Griffith1995,Honeycutt2013} and \mbox{V751 Cyg} \citep[][]{Patterson2001}.
+We note that this scenario was observed for BZ Cam \citep[][]{Griffith1995,Honeycutt2013} and \mbox{V751 Cyg} \citep[][]{Patterson2001}.
 However, \citet[][]{Patterson1996} did not observe any clear correlation between the orbital phase and the presence of optical winds in BZ Cam.
-Likewise, the phase coverage presented by \citet[][]{Ringwald1998} and \citet[][]{Kafka2003} in BZ Cam and Q Cyg, respectively, was limited as to test the dependency scenario.
-The sampling of our database and the lack of absolute ephemeris prevent us from properly test these claims.
+Likewise, no correlation was detected in ASAS J071404$+$7004.3 \citep{Inight2022}, while the phase coverage presented by \citet[][]{Ringwald1998} and \citet[][]{Kafka2003} in BZ Cam and Q Cyg, respectively, was not wide enough (poor overlapping coverage) to test the dependency scenario.
+The sampling of our database and the lack of absolute ephemeris prevent us from properly testing these claims.
 We simply note that a correlation between orbital phase and wind signatures is not obvious in our database (e.g. systems seem to show winds signatures at different orbital phases).